2019 Hyundai Tucson Trim Levels with Comparisons & Configurations.

 With a total of six available trims, the 2019 Hyundai Tucson can accommodate a wide range of different budgets.
 Let's find out what separates one trim from the next.

-Compare the 2019 Hyundai Tucson SE vs Value Trim Levels.
+Compare the 2019 Hyundai Tucson SE vs Value Trims.
 What is the difference?

 With an MSRP of $23,200, the base Tucson SE is more than just a money saver.
 It's stylish, loaded with equipment, and enjoyable to drive.
 A new cascading grille and headlights make it look more modern than last year's model.
 Dusk Blue, White Pearl, and Gemstone Red are just a sample of the available paint colors.